 Income growth observed in Brazil in recent years has led to higher levels of consumption, including the consumption of processed foods and high-calorie foods high in sugar, salt and fat.

 The researchers calculated the relationship of BMI and the number of cancer cases in the population.
 According to the study, 3.8 percent of the 400,000 cases associated with high BMI, women with higher levels (5.2 percent) than men (2.6 percent).
-Morbidity data were obtained from the National Cancer Institute (INCA) and the WHO database GLOBOCAN data.
+Data on the incidence obtained from the National Cancer Institute (INCA) and the WHO database GLOBOCAN data.

 According to the data, in Latin America for the period from 2000 to 2013, sales of processed foods increased by 103%.
 During the same period rose sharply BMI.
 The authors call for change public health policies related to taxation and restrictions on advertising junk food to reduce overweight and obesity.